 I’m often surprised by how many people think that a hotel’s rack rate is a hotel’s average rate for a hotel room.
 In fact, a rack rate is actually the maximum price that a hotel normally charges for a room.

-Even if you’re not a big fan of hunting for discounts, it’s usually worth a 10 second search for a discount code to make sure you’re paying less than rack rate.
-For example, a quick search for a discount code like these Priceline discount codes can easily save you money during your stay.
+Even if you’re not a big fan of hunting for discounts, it’s usually worth a 10 second Google search for a discount code to make sure you’re paying less than rack rate.

 There might be some rooms even if the sign say “No Vacancy.”